michaelgundlach/.dotfiles/README.markdown

 You can create these symlinks like, for example, `ln -s .dotfiles/.vimrc .vimrc`

-(TODO: create a bash (or ruby) script to set up each of these with prompt, backing up your current one)
+(TODO: create a bash script to set up each of these with prompt, backing up your current one)